CoboGlobal/cobo-waas2-python-sdk/docs/WalletsApi.md

 Batch check UTXOs

-This operation verifies the existence and details of specified unspent transaction outputs (UTXOs) for a given wallet and token.
-A maximum of 100 UTXOs can be verified per request. <Note>This operation is applicable to MPC Wallets and Custodial Wallets (Web3 Wallets) only.</Note>
+The operation check a list of unspent transaction outputs (UTXOs) for a specified wallet and token.  <Note>This operation is applicable to MPC and Custodial Web3 Wallets.
+This interface can only withdraw a maximum of 100 utxos</Note>

 ### Example